 1. Celebrity endorsements are paid marketing campaigns!

 .
 Anyone can take their picture with a product and post about how much they love it.
 Is that really proof that they use it in their everyday life?
-I could do that on this blog if I wanted to but then I wouldn’t be able to sleep at night.

 2. True teas, those made from Camellia Sinensis, are not a magic cure for anything.

 As I’ve mentioned in other posts, many people don’t realize that tea is a very specific type of plant.
 Any infusion that is made from something other than Camellia Sinensis is not actually tea.
 And since all tea comes from the same plant they all contain some levels of caffeine, antioxidants, and other substances.
 Oolong and puerh are often heavily marketed as magical weight loss cures.
 Anecdotal evidence from studies (often using animals, not people, as subjects) is extrapolated in order to make boost sales.